No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 INGLEWOOD, Calif.
 (AP) — Stetson Bennett threw two touchdown passes and ran for two scores in the first half as No. 1 Georgia demolished No. 3 TCU 65-7 Monday night to become the first team to win consecutive College Football Playoff national championships.

-The Bulldogs (15-0) became the first repeat champs since Alabama went back-to-back a decade ago and left no doubt that they have replaced the Crimson Tide as the new bullies on the block.
+The Bulldogs (15-0) are the first repeat champs since Alabama went back-to-back a decade ago, and they left no doubt that they have replaced the Crimson Tide as the new bullies on the block.

+“We wanted our kids to play without fear,” Georgia coach Kirby Smart said.
+“All year I told them, I said, ‘We ain’t getting hunted guys, we’re doing the hunting, and hunting season’s almost over.
+We’ve only got one more chance to hunt,’ and we hunted tonight.”

 TCU (13-2), the first Cinderella team of the playoff era, never had a chance against the Georgia juggernaut.
 Unlike Michigan in the Fiesta Bowl semifinal, the Bulldogs would not succumb to the Hypnotoads’ spell.